-Residents of New Jersey can apply for a disabled parking pass through the New Jersey Motor Vehicle Commission if they have a qualifying disability.
-There are different types of handicap permits, including:
+Disabled parking passes are applied for through the Motor Vehicle Commission if they have a qualifying disability.
+There are different types of handicap permits in New Jersey, including:

 - Temporary handicap placards (expires after six months)